kostino/ShotgunAPI/README.md

 ## Prerequisites

 Before starting, we need to install the required system packages.
-On an Ubuntu system we need to run the following commands.
+On Ubuntu we need to run the following commands.
 ```
 sudo apt install python3 python3-pip python3-venv
 sudo apt install mariadb-server libmysqlclient-dev